rock-hopper/makeh2kit/README.md

 Make h2drumkit
 ==============

-This is a Nautilus script to invoke makeh2kit.
+This is a Nautilus script to invoke makeh2kit in interactive mode.
 Any selected files will be passed as arguments to makeh2kit.
 The script assumes that makeh2kit is installed in a directory included in the PATH environment variable (e.g. /usr/bin, /usr/local/bin) and that xterm is available.

 Near the top of the script are variables that may be modified if you need to specify the file path of makeh2kit or if you wish to use a terminal emulator other than xterm: